propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 {
 ```

-`@group database` means this tests requires a configured database.
+`@group database` means this test requires a configured database.

-`@group mysql` means this tests is mysql only.
+`@group mysql` means this test is mysql only.

 ## Running Unit Tests ##